-Powell: Higher inflation temporary, Fed will be ‘patient’
+Powell: Higher inflation temporary, no rate hikes in sight

 Powell also said the outlook for the economy has improved after three months of weak job growth.
 But he cautioned that the economy and the job market are still far from fully recovered and that full employment would not be achieved this year.

-The chairman offered no signal that the Fed might respond soon to rising interest rates on Treasury securities by altering its bond-buying policies.
+The chairman also offered no signal that the Fed might respond soon to rising rates on Treasury securities by altering its bond-buying policies.
+The central bank is purchasing about $80 billion a month in government bonds.
+Some analysts argue that the Fed could focus more of those purchases on the 10-year Treasury to keep it from rising much further.

+The surge in Treasury bond yields has also forced up mortgage rates.
+Last week, the average rate on the benchmark 30-year mortgage breached the 3% mark for the first time since July, according to mortgage buyer Freddie Mac.

+Powell suggested, though, that the Fed would sit tight for the foreseeable future.

 “We think our current policy stance is appropriate,” Powell said.